runxiyu/furgit/README.md

   they continue from that point (passing along some state such as the packLocation to avoid re-resolving the location from index files).
+* There may be some cases where integer overflows are handled incorrectly.